-Dennis Deletant is currently Visiting Ion Rațiu Professor of Romanian Studies at Georgetown University.
+Dennis Deletant was Visiting Ion Rațiu Professor of Romanian Studies at Georgetown University from 2011-2020.
 He was formerly Professor of Romanian Studies at the School of Slavonic and East European Studies, University College, London, where he taught between 1969 and 2011, and held the same position at the University of Amsterdam (on secondment from UCL) between 2003 and 2010.
 He is the author of several monographs and volumes of studies on the recent history of Romania, among them Ceauşescu and the Securitate: Coercion and Dissent in Romania, 1965-89 (London; New York, 1996), Romania under Communist Rule (Bucharest, 1998), Communist Terror in Romania: Gheorghiu-Dej and the Police State, 1948-1965 (London; New York, 1999) and Ion Antonescu.
 Hitler’s Forgotten Ally (London; New York, 2006).

 Charles King was Visiting Ion Rațiu Professor of Romanian Studies at Georgetown University from 1995-2011 and is currently Professor of International Affairs and Government at Georgetown University.
 He lectures widely on international affairs, social violence, and ethnic politics, and has worked with major broadcast media such as CNN, National Public Radio, the BBC, the History Channel, and MTV.
 He previously served as chairman of the faculty of Georgetown’s Walsh School of Foreign Service.